 The constituting Convocation was attended by nearly 1,000 members and visitors from across North America.
 A number of other churches sent leaders to greet the Convocation, including the Ethiopian Evangelical Church Mekane Yesus, Lutheran Congregations in Mission for Christ, and the Anglican Church in North America.
 Bishop Benson Bagonza of the Karagwe Diocese, Evangelical Lutheran Church in Tanzania, preached at the closing worship and, along with retired Bishop Ken Sauer, installed the Rev. Paull E. Spring as the first Bishop of the NALC.

 The NALC has been blessed with extraordinarily rapid growth.
 At the time of the constituting Convocation in August 2010, seventeen congregations had voted to join the NALC.
-One year later, that number had grown to more than 250 congregations.
-Of those, roughly 35 were mission congregations, reflecting the priority placed on missions and evangelism by the NALC.
+Three years later, that number had grown to more than 370 congregations.
+Of those, roughly 60 are mission congregations, reflecting the priority placed on missions and evangelism by the NALC.
 We give thanks to God for all that has been accomplished, and seek His guidance as we move into the future with excitement.

 Download our introductory brochure to learn more:

 View a video introducing the North American Lutheran Church and its Core Values: Christ-Centered, Mission-Driven, Traditionally-Grounded, and Congregationally-Focused.